How Discernment Counseling Can Benefit A Marriage That Is Nearing Divorce

 Find the clarity and confidence to move forward

-Online counseling for couples considering divorce
+Online therapy can help couples who are considering divorce

 Having a therapist to help you talk through the decision to reconcile or divorce can be very helpful, but you don’t necessarily need to meet with them face-to-face.
 Some couples prefer online counseling, which can often be more convenient.
 Because you can work with your therapist in the comfort of their own home, scheduling sessions is often easier, and the discernment process may feel less clinical.